Reecepbcups/juno_pvp/README.md

-# Juno PvP
+# CosmosSDK PvP

-Juno PvP is a soon-to-be Minecraft server built on Juno.
+CosmosSDK PvP is a soon-to-be Minecraft server launched on Juno.

 The idea is as follows: